Charles Eastman: National spokesman

 From 1923 to 1925, Eastman served as an appointed US Indian inspector under President Calvin Coolidge.
 The Calvin Coolidge administration (1923-1929) invited Eastman to the Committee of 100, a reform panel examining federal institutions and activities dealing with Indian nations.
 The committee recommended that the government conduct an in-depth investigation into reservation life (health, education, economics, justice, civil rights, etc.).
 This was commissioned through the Department of Interior and conducted by the Brookings Institution, resulting in the groundbreaking 1928 Meriam Report.
 The findings and recommendations served as the basis of the Franklin D. Roosevelt administration's New Deal for the Indian, including the 1934 Indian Reorganization Act.
 This encouraged and supported tribes to establish self-government according to constitutional models.

-In 1925, the Bureau of Indian Affairs asked Eastman to investigate the death and burial location of Sacagawea, the young woman who guided and interpreted for the Lewis and Clark Expedition in 1805.
+In 1925, the Office of Indian Affairs asked Eastman to investigate the death and burial location of Sacagawea, the young woman who guided and interpreted for the Lewis and Clark Expedition in 1805.
 He determined that she died of old age at the Wind River Indian Reservation in Wyoming on April 9, 1884.
-But, based on a recently discovered journal of 1812-1813, modern historians believe that Sacagewea died in 1812 as a result of an illness following the birth of her daughter Lisette at Fort Lisa (North Dakota).
+However, based on a recently discovered journal of 1812–1813, modern historians believe that Sacagewea died in 1812 as a result of an illness following the birth of her daughter Lisette at Fort Lisa (North Dakota).